cognitect/transit-js/README.md

 the Google Closure Library and set the $CLOSURE_HOME environment variable.

+In order to build transit-js for ClojureScript, Maven must be installed.

 ## Running the tests

 Assuming all dependencies have been installed and